-Rilwan Feyisitan is the Director of Program Operations at Community Action Partnership of Providence.
+Rilwan Feyisitan, Jr. is the Executive Director at Community Action Partnership of Providence (CAPP).
 He graduated from Roger Williams University in 1999 and has since been a prominent advocate for community and youth health.

-Edgar Moya is an Account Executive at Telemundo Providence.
+Edgar Moya is President & CEO at GM Communications Group.
 He graduated from the InterAmerican University of Puerto Rico with a Bachelor's Degree in Accounting in 1999 and also received a Bachelor's Degree in Accounting from CCRI.
 Edgar is fluent in Spanish.

-"I strongly believe that it is possible to break the cycle of domestic violence if everybody gets involved, including the men in our community." – Edgar Moya
+"I strongly believe that it is possible to break the cycle of domestic violence if everybody gets involved, including the men in our communities." – Edgar Moya

-John Youte is the former Director of Outreach, Admissions and Student Services at Year Up Rhode Island and has over 15 years of experience in career/social services.
+John Youte is the former Director of Outreach, Admissions, and Student Services at Year Up Rhode Island and has over 15 years of experience in career and social services.
 John is fluent in Haitian-Creole.

 "As a father of a six-year-old daughter, I am here to stand beside her to ensure that she will not live in a culture where violence is the norm.
 We as men must become agents of change to spread the message to men in our state.
 This cause needs all of our efforts and advocacy to change mindsets of a culture that limits us and promotes violence against those we love dearly." – John Youte

-Rafael Zapata is the Associate Vice President and Chief Diversity Officer at the Office of Institutional Diversity at Providence College.
-He is fluent in Spanish and has been involved in diversity and cultural work at both Swarthmore College and Providence College since 2002.
+Rafael Zapata is the former Associate Vice President and Chief Diversity Officer at the Office of Institutional Diversity at Providence College.
+He is fluent in Spanish and has been involved in diversity and cultural work at higher education institutions for over a decade.

 —Reverend Anderson was raised in Cranston, Rhode Island and is Executive Minister at the Rhode Island State Council of Churches.